ElGrandeToto: Personal life

-Controversies
+Legal history

 2022 Cannabis Comments

-In September 2022, ElGrandeToto sparked a significant controversy during a festival press conference by defending his recreational use of cannabis, stating, "I smoke hash, so what? ...
+In September 2022, Fahssi sparked a significant controversy during a festival press conference by defending his recreational use of cannabis, stating, "I smoke hash, so what? ...
 It doesn’t mean I set a bad example."
 The following month, he issued a public apology for his remarks.

 Subsequently, complaints were filed against the rapper by three artists, a journalist, and a police officer.
 He was taken into custody as authorities launched an investigation into his public statements and digital content for elements "likely to be punishable by law."
 His lawyer argued that his client should not be used as a tool to "settle political scores."

 Most complaints were later withdrawn.
 The public prosecution office in Casablanca released him on a bail of 20,000 MAD ($2200).
 On January 18, 2023, a Casablanca court sentenced him to an eight-month suspended prison sentence and a fine of 10,000 MAD ($1100).